Tutorial: Configure SAP SuccessFactors to Microsoft Entra user provisioning

 Part 1: Add the provisioning connector app and configure connectivity to SuccessFactors

-Search for SuccessFactors to Azure Active Directory User Provisioning, and add that app from the gallery.
+Search for SuccessFactors to Microsoft Entra user Provisioning, and add that app from the gallery.

 After the app is added and the app details screen is shown, select Provisioning